The Dairy at La Hoguette

 |Further details indoors|

-The ground floor of the Cottage is tiled, and the upper floor is carpeted.
+The floors in the Dairy are tiled throughout the house, but for the bedrooms which are carpeted.
 Heating is adjustable in each room using electric radiators.
-Wi-Fi broadband internet access, TV and Blu-ray/DVD player are provided.
+Wi-Fi broadband internet access and a (40)” LED TV (with Blu-ray/DVD player and Sky Satellite) are also provided.
 Only hypoallergenic organic cleaning products are used to clean the house, and provided for your stay.

 |Further details outdoors|

-Enclosed private garden, with brick barbecue (charcoal) and garden furniture.
+Enclosed private garden, with gas barbecue and garden furniture.

-The garden is grassed throughout, offering the picture-perfect view of the village church on the facing hill, nestling amongst the farms.
-Take a walk through the orchard to the swing set or visit our two ponies in the field nearby, who eagerly await treats.
+The garden is grassed throughout with a horn-beam arbour, offering spectacular views as far as Caen 30 miles away, and as close as the many birds in the orchard surrounding the garden.
+Take a walk through the orchard to the swing set or to visit our two ponies in the field nearby, who eagerly await treats.
 Enjoy a game of Pétanque Boules or Bocci.
 Mountain bikes for adults and BMX for children are available to go for a ride in the Norman countryside – but watch out, the rolling hills are quite hard on the legs!

 Open all year round.
 Check-in time is 4.00 p.m., check out time is 10.00 a.m. (alternate times are possible if arranged ahead).